 Negotiating pedestrian crossings is something many people take for granted – but crossing the road when you’re blind or visually impaired can feel daunting.

-Many people will be very used to listening out for the beep at a pedestrian crossing for the indication it is safe to cross, however not all pedestrian crossings have this feature.
-An audio signal can also of little help to pedestrians who also have a hearing impairment.
+Many people will be very used to listening out for the sound of a pedestrian crossing for the indication it is safe to cross, however not all pedestrian crossings have this feature.
+An audio signal can also be of little help to pedestrians who have a hearing as well as visual impairment.

-But many pedestrian crossings actually have useful hidden features to allow people who are blind or are visually impaired to cross safely and independently.
+That is why many pedestrian crossings have useful hidden features to allow people who are blind or visually impaired to cross safely and independently.
+Tactile cones are just one of these features.

 Since 2002, it has been a requirement for all ’new’ controlled crossings to have the tactile cone, regardless of whether or not they have an audible signal, to improve accessibility.